Zordon1337/ExampleAppWithUpdateCheckAndLogin/README.md

 6. [Optional] change DB name
 7. Login to your MySql and create database named ExampleAppWithLoginDB if you changed database name you must create database with same name
 8. Import DataBase/users.sql
+9. Start PHP/Apache server
-9. Open app and try to login with admin account (if you don't know password read DataBase/Admin user Password.txt If you have any problems Create issue and i will try to help you
+10. Open app and try to login with admin account (if you don't know password read DataBase/Admin user Password.txt If you have any problems Create issue and i will try to help you
 ```